dessalines/essays/buddhism/meditation.md

       - Reaches disintegration / destruction.
       - Repeat
     - Subtle -- TODO
+    - Like trying to grab onto a waterfall for security.
 - Suffering / unsatisfactoriness
   - 3 types
     - Frequent - union with the unpleasant, separation from the pleasant, not getting what we want.
     - Occasional - birth, old age, sickness, death, sorrow, grief, lamentation, loss, pain, despair
     - Constant - 5 aggregates of clinging.
 Even pleasurable things are suffering due to the three marks.
 Momentary events without any real core.
+    - Conditioned things are a poison, a disease, addictions, a dart.
+    - Habits create the illusion / perversion of permanence.
   - 3 levels (3 marks)
     - Ordinary suffering - experienced suffering, bodily or mental.
     - Suffering due to change - even pleasant experiences are unsatisfactory, since they are bound to pass away, and enjoying them creates the perversion of permanence.